Flavio-Converso/capstone-project/README.en.md

 ### [🏴 VERSIONE ITALIANA](README.md)
 ---
 # 📖 Project Presentation
-The project involves the development of a digital distribution platform for video games, similar to _[Instant Gaming](https://www.instant-gaming.com)_ or _[G2A](https://www.g2a.com/)_.
+The project involves the development of a digital distribution platform for video games, similar to _[Instant Gaming](https://www.instant-gaming.com)_.
 Users will be able to register, explore a catalog of games, purchase titles, and manage their profile and personal library.
 The application will feature a user-friendly interface and provide fundamental functionalities for managing accounts, purchases, and reviews.

 ## 🎯 Project Goal
 The project will demonstrate skills in both **frontend** and **backend**, **database management**, and integration of **external APIs**.